-Many people believe that intimate partner violence—also called domestic violence—is
+Many people believe that intimate partner violence (also called domestic violence)

-a concern, yet they still do not understand the full scope of the problem.
+is a concern.
+But they still don't understand the full scope of the problem.

-The CDC defines intimate partner violence (IPV) as actual or threatened physical or
+The CDC defines intimate partner violence as real or threatened physical or sexual

-sexual violence, or psychological and emotional abuse, directed at a spouse, former
+violence, stalking, or psychological and emotional abuse, directed at a current or

-spouse, current or former boyfriend or girlfriend, or dating partner.
+former spouse, current or former boyfriend or girlfriend, or dating partner.
+Intimate

-An abusive relationship usually develops slowly.
-It may not be easy to identify abuse,
+An abusive relationship often develops slowly.
+It may not be easy to identify abuse.

-which may not be obvious.
-Early signs may include extreme jealousy, controlling behavior,
+It may not be obvious.
+Early signs may include:

-having to limit time with your family or friends because your partner demands it;
+Having to limit time with your family or friends because your partner demands